Dedicate a Tree

 We'll plant a tree for you

 Help grow the Forest by dedicating a tree.
 Each sapling you donate is helping to create woodland habitats that will benefit people and wildlife for years to come.
 Whether you want to give back to the environment or share a special gift with someone else, each donation comes with a personalised certificate for you to print at home and the guarantee that we will plant a sapling.Donate Now

 Whatever your reason for dedicating, each order comes with a personalised certificate and a preferred choice of tree species from a selection available - please note that we cannot guarantee that we will always be able to plant your preferred species.
-Trees are planted during the next available planting season, which runs from November to March, and orders placed from 1 November 2020 will be planted during the 2021/22 season.
-Trees are around 40-60cm tall – the perfect size for establishing themselves in their new home and, at the end of the season, we’ll be in touch confirming the location of the young woodland and how to visit but please note individual trees are not marked in any way.
+Trees are planted during the next available planting season, which runs from November to March, and orders placed from 1 January 2022 onwards will be planted during the 2022/23 season.
+Trees are around 40-60cm tall – the perfect size for establishing themselves in their new home and, following the end of the planting season, we’ll be in touch confirming the location of the young woodland, but please note individual trees are not marked in any way.